Mach1Studios/BoseWearable-Android-Examples/README.md

 See the [Logging Guide](docs/Logging.md) for information about the logging system used by the Bose Wearable SDK.

 The [Sensors and Coordinate System Guide](docs/Sensors%20and%20Coordinate%20System.md) contains information about the device's sensors and its coordinate system.

+NOTE: The MIT License governs the example app source code provided in this repository.
+By downloading and/or using the BoseWearable Android SDK, you agree to and acknowledge the terms of use set forth by the [Bose License Agreement](https://developer.bose.com/node/909).